Leuchtfeuer/auth0-for-typo3/Documentation/Administration/TypoScript/Index.rst

 Frontend Settings
 =================

-You can configure generic logon and logoff URLs for your system so that the number of callbacks to be configured in Auth0 remains manageable.
+Please note that this setting is considered deprecated: You can configure generic logon and logoff URLs for your system so that the number of callbacks to be configured in Auth0 remains manageable.
 You can specify individual page IDs and page types for login and logout.
 The configuration can be done with the following TypoScript constants:

 .. code-block:: typoscript